brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

         * ``q`` : posterior quantile of interest.
         * ``r`` : margin of error for the estimated probability.
         * ``s`` : probability for the margin of error.
-        * ``eps`` : precision at which the estimated transition probabilities should be within the equilibrium probabilities.
+        * ``eps`` : error in estimating the true equilibrium probabilities with the sample-based transition probabilities.

     **Value**

-        A ``ChainSummary`` type object with parameters contained in the rows of the ``value`` field, and estimated number of iterations to thin, discard as a burn-in, total number (:math:`N`) to burn-in and keep, number of independent samples that would be needed (:math:`Nmin`), and the dependence factor (:math:`N / Nmin`) in the columns.
+        A ``ChainSummary`` type object with parameters contained in the rows of the ``value`` field, and estimated thinning intervals, numbers of samples to discard as burn-in sequences, total numbers (:math:`N`) to burn-in and keep, numbers of independent samples that would be needed (:math:`Nmin`), and dependence factors (:math:`N / Nmin`) in the columns.
 Results are chain-specific.

+.. index:: Posterior Summaries

 Posterior Summary Statistics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. index:: Chains; Autocorrelations
+.. index:: Posterior Summaries; Autocorrelations

 .. function:: autocor(c::Chains; lags::Vector=[1,5,10,50], relative::Bool=true)